But how does bitcoin actually work?

 Proof of Work

 This challenge gets exponentially harder as the number of zeroes required increases.
-(Finding 7 zeroes is manageable, and 8 is feasible, but I personally have never found an input that gives 9.
-If you find any really excellent solutions, which produce lots of zeroes, leave them in the comments!)
+Finding 7 zeroes is manageable, and the largest I've found gives 9.
+If you find any really excellent solutions, which produce lots of zeroes, leave them in the comments!

 Now suppose that someone shows you a list of transactions, and they say “I found a special number so that when you put this number at the end of the list of transactions, and apply SHA256 the entire thing, the first 30 bits of the output are all zeros”.